Xp101T7/Xp101T7.github.io/_posts/2023-07-30-Detection Engineering Series Part2.md

 	cd /opt/zeek/etc/

-Change networks.cfg to monitor whatever network range we want we want.
+Change networks.cfg to monitor whatever network range we want.

 Change node.cfg this is where we specify interface but first grab the interface